Dario Šarić (footballer)

-Dario Šarić (/hr/; born 30 May 1997) is a professional footballer who plays as a midfielder for Süper Lig club Antalyaspor.
+Dario Šarić (/hr/; born 30 May 1997) is a professional footballer who plays as a midfielder for 1.
+Lig club Antalyaspor.
 Born in Italy, he plays for the Bosnia and Herzegovina national team.

 Šarić started his professional career at Carpi, who sent him on loan to Virtus Castelfranco in 2015 and to Siena in 2016.
 In 2020, he joined Ascoli.
 Two years later, he switched to Palermo, who loaned him to Antalyaspor in 2023 and to Cesena in 2025.
 Later that year, he moved to Antalyaspor permanently.

 A former youth international for Bosnia and Herzegovina, Šarić made his senior international debut in 2022, earning 10 caps since.

 Club career

 Early career

 Šarić started playing football at Cesena's youth academy, before joining Carpi's youth setup in 2014.
 In February 2015, he was loaned to Virtus Castelfranco until the end of the season.
 In July 2016, he was sent on a season-long loan to Siena, with whom he made his professional debut and scored his first professional goal.

 In September 2020, he moved to Ascoli.